lfreitas/gettingandcleaningdata/README.md

 * mean - average of measurement
 * meanfreq: weighted average of the frequency components to obtain a mean frequency

 For example, frequencybodybodyaccelerationjerkmagnitudemean is the magnitude of jerk converted to a frequency domain signal for body acceleration.

+There are 86 measures included in the data set.
+The "subject" variable identifies subjects in the experiment, and the "actlabel" variable identifies the activity completed at the time.